 Shortcuts sidebar lets you utilize shortcut commands by tapping them from your iPad screen.
 At anytime, you can edit or rearrange your saved shortcuts.
 From the Shortcuts sidebar, there is also quick access to other functions, including:

-Finger / Stylus – Switches between drawing with your Finger, or pairing a supported iPad bluetooth stylus.
+Finger / Apple Pencil – Switches between drawing with your Finger or Apple Pencil.

 Shortcut buttons – By default set to Photoshop commands, the shortcuts can be customized to different commands.